sdut-datadesk/hit-rate-analysis-sdpd/README.md

 # Hit rate and stop analysis: San Diego Police Department
 By: [Lauryn Schroeder](https://www.sandiegouniontribune.com/sdut-lauryn-schroeder-staff.html) and [Lyndsay Winkley](https://www.sandiegouniontribune.com/sdut-lyndsay-winkley-staff.html)

-This repository contains data and code for the analysis [reported and published](XXXXXX) by *The San Diego Union-Tribune* on April 4, 2021.
+This repository contains data and code for the analysis [reported and published](https://www.sandiegouniontribune.com/news/watchdog/story/2021-03-28/the-color-of-authority-san-diego-police-sheriffs-deputies-disproportionately-target-minorities-data-show) by *The San Diego Union-Tribune* in 2021.

 ### About